HOW WE Move

 What is How We Move?

-This six month hybrid program combines virtual gatherings with a 10-day in-person intensive in New York City, providing space and opportunity for multiply marginalized Disabled artists to move together, collaborate, and build cross-disability community.
+This six month hybrid program combines virtual gatherings with a 10-day in-person intensive in New York City, providing space and opportunity for multiply marginalized D/eaf and Disabled dancers to move together, collaborate, and build cross-disability community.

 How We Move will provide a rigorous access framework.
 Together, we’ll cultivate opportunities on our collective terms and build power towards a transformation of the colonial, eugenicist, and ableist lineages still present in our field.